FACULTY PLANNING STUDY ABROAD TRIPS

 Each student must complete the following:

 - ***Program Participation Agreement and Release and Waiver of Liability (if you have students under the age of 18 travelling with you, they should complete this version of the waiver instead).

-The completed Conduct and Waiver forms should be scanned and emailed to the education abroad office.
-Our office will submit the Conduct forms to the office of student conduct for review and approval.
+The completed Conduct forms should be scanned and emailed to the office of Student Conduct for review and approval.
 Please send them to firstname.lastname@example.org in one batch.
 That office will send them back to us, and we will notify you if any of your students have any conduct issues that would render them ineligible to study abroad.

 ***Scan and email completed Participation Waiver forms to Heather Pollock, in the education abroad office, in one batch.

 - Keep the contact info for the nearest U.S. Embassy or Consulate with you when you travel, in case you need to reach out to them for assistance.